The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio tokamaks: Abstract

 \section{Abstract}

 The EPED model [P.B.
 Snyder {\it et al} 2011 {\it Nucl.
-Fusion} {\bf 51} 103016] had success describing the pedestals of the Type-I ELM and QH-mode operations in conventional tokamaks, by combining kinetic ballooning mode (KBM) and peeling-ballooning (PB) constraints.
-Within EPED, the KBM constraint is usually approximated by the ideal ballooning mode (IBM) stability threshold.
+Fusion} {\bf 51} 103016] has had success in describing the pedestal structure of Type-I ELM and QH-mode plasmas in tokamaks, by combining kinetic ballooning mode (KBM) and peeling-ballooning (PB) constraints.
+Within EPED, the KBM constraint is often approximated by a technique using calculated ideal ballooning mode (IBM) thresholds, fit to a functional form designed to capture non-local effects.
 It has been noted that quantitative differences between local ideal MHD and gyro-kinetic (GK) ballooning stability can be larger at low aspect ratio.
 KBM critical pedestals are consistent with observations in initial studies on conventional and spherical tokamaks.
 In this work, the application of a reduced model for the calculation of the kinetic ballooning stability boundary is presented based on a novel and newly developed Gyro-Fluid System (GFS) code [G.M.
 Staebler {\it et al} 2023 {\it Phys.
 Plasmas} {\bf 30} 102501].
-GFS is observed to capture KBMs in DIII-D as well as the NSTX(-U) pedestals, opening a route integrating this model into EPED.
-Finally, high-$n$ global ballooning modes are observed to limit the access to the local 2nd stability and thus provide a transport mechanism that constrains the width evolution with $\beta_{p,ped}$.
-The high-$n$ global ballooning stability is approximated by its ideal MHD analogue using ELITE.
-It is shown that nearly local high-$n$ with $k_y\rho_s\sim1/2$ modes can provide a proxy for the critical $\beta_{p,ped}$ when a 2\textsuperscript{nd} stable access exists on DIII-D plasmas.
-The use of GFS and ELITE scaling in EPED provided an improved agreement in comparison to EPED1 with DIII-D pedestal data.
+GFS is observed to capture KBMs in DIII-D as well as the NSTX pedestals, opening a route to integrating this model into EPED.
+Finally, high but finite $n$ global ballooning modes are observed to limit the access to the local 2nd stability and thus provide a transport mechanism that constrains the pedestal evolution with $\beta_{p,ped}$.
+The high $n$ global ballooning stability is approximated by its ideal MHD analog using ELITE.
+It is shown that nearly-local high $n$ modes with $k_y\rho_s\sim0.25-0.5$ can provide a proxy for the critical $\beta_{p,ped}$ when a 2\textsuperscript{nd} stable access exists on DIII-D plasmas.
+The use of GFS and ELITE scaling in EPED provides improved agreement to EPED1 in an initial comparison with DIII-D pedestal data.

 \end{@twocolumnfalse}

 \end{adjustwidth}

 }]